nishatrhythm/Students-Introductory-Website-Template/README.md

 Now, what's cool is that I've created a super user-friendly template for this website.
 You don't need to worry about servers, costs, or any fancy programming skills.
 It's as easy as a few clicks!
 You can customize and publish your very own website for your department's batch using GitHub pages.

 The primary objective of the Students Introductory Website is to streamline student information management within a department of educational institutions.
+Visit [this website](https://nishatrhythm.github.io/CSE11/) to get a overview how it looks like.

 So, let's dive right in and make it happen.
 Say goodbye to feeling lost and hello to making new friends and connections effortlessly!